-If any reservation period expires without being extended, the FHG Place Reservation for your home loan will lapse and your Participating Lender would need to make a new reservation under the FHG.
+If any reservation period expires without being extended, the FHBG Place Reservation for your home loan will lapse and your Participating Lender would need to make a new reservation under the FHBG.

-With the number of places under the FHG being limited, it is possible that there may not be a place under the FHG that is available to be reserved or taken up at that later time.
+With the number of places under the FHBG being limited, there may not be a place under the FHBG that is available to be reserved or taken up at that later time and you may need to wait until the next financial year to apply for a place.

 In all circumstances, the decision to enter into a home loan arrangement with a Participating Lender, and the choice of property to purchase, is your own responsibility.
-Even though the availability of the FHG for home loans is limited - by the number of places and the time periods for the reservation process - you should seek your own independent financial and legal advice as to whether a particular home loan or property, and the terms of the FHG, suit your personal circumstances and objectives.
+Even though the availability of the FHBG for home loans is limited - by number of places and the time periods for the reservation process - you should seek your own independent financial and legal advice as to whether a particular home loan or property, and the terms of the FHBG suit your personal circumstances and objectives.